 4 - Modify the Properties of the Duplicate Material

+In the Materials dock, select the duplicate material.
 For the purposes of this tutorial, we will change the color of the material.

-Open the Color Picker by clicking Color.
+Open the Color Picker by clicking the color swatch.

-In the Color Picker, select a new color and click OK.
+In the Color picker, select a new color and click OK.

 5 - Apply the New Material to an Object

 Before applying the new material to the object, make sure Apply to object is selected in the Toolbar.
 This ensures the new material is applied only to the object on which you drag the material.
 If Replace material is selected, the material on all objects that use the same material will be replaced.